Gordon Brunton: Joining Thomson

+After the war, Brunton worked as a door to door salesman selling classified advertising space to small businesses outside London.
+Before venturing into small publishing houses Tothill Press, Tower Press and Odhams Press.
+Sir Christopher Chancellor had worked with Brunton and quietly suggested to Roy Thomson, 1st Baron Thomson of Fleet that he hire Brunton to diversify his UK business.

-In 1961 Gordon Brunton had been working at Odhams when he was hired as Managing Director of Thomson Publications by Roy Thomson, 1st Baron Thomson of Fleet founder of the Thomson Newspapers & International Thomson Organisation Ltd (ITOL) Thomson Corporation now Thomson Reuters.
+In 1961 Roy Thomson, 1st Baron Thomson of Fleet hired Brunton as managing director of Thomson Publications Thomson Corporation now Thomson Reuters.

 Brunton went onto work for the 2nd Baron, Lord Thomson of Fleet Kenneth Thomson who succeeded his late father in 1976.

 Chief Executive 1966-84

 Brunton served as Chief Executive of Thomson Newspapers & International Thomson Organisation Ltd (ITOL) Thomson Corporation from 1966 to 1984 during the Thomson period of global expansion and diversification into travel, oil, print, book, magazine, newspaper, trade and technical press and local directory publishing.
 By the late 1970s ITOL had become one of the largest and most influential companies in the world.

 Brunton retired from Thomson in 1985.
 He has been credited as being a major architect in the construction and diversification of the Thomson Corporation during the firms years as a conglomerate.